mohammad-al-zoubi/huk-coding-challenge/README.md

 print(f"Sentiment: {sentiment}")
 ```

-Note: Both for the LLM and the linear classifier prediction a valid API key for Cohere and Anthropic, OpenAI or Groq respectively is required.
+Note: In this solution the embeddings which are used by the linear classifier are generated via the API.
+Hence, both for the LLM and the linear classifier prediction a valid API key for Cohere and Anthropic, OpenAI or Groq respectively is required.
 These need to be set in config.yaml.